collective/collective.anysurfer/README.rst

 7. Fixes 'Required' labels html position
 8. Replace Plone replacetag="h2" by real tag
 9. Replace default Accessibility info with a multilingual editable text
+10. Replace "nav" by "div" for breadcrumb (Only for Plone5.
+It's already a div in Plone4.)

 Limitations
 -----------